BGorteau/WA_MD_scrapping/README.md

 # Scraping of World Athletics championships middle distance and distance data

-This project aims to scrape middle distance and distance running data from World Athletics World Championship competitions.
-The competitions data are available at these two links ([indoor](https://worldathletics.org/results/world-athletics-indoor-championships) and [outdoor](https://worldathletics.org/results/world-athletics-championships)).
+This project aims to scrape middle distance and distance running data from World Athletics championship competitions.
+The competitions data are available at these two links ([indoor](https://worldathletics.org/results/world-athletics-indoor-championships) and [outdoor](htts://worldathletics.org/results/world-athletics-championships)).
 The detailed competitions data are then available in result books in PDF format for each race.

 For more information about the detailed process, please see the notebook (`notebooks/Scrap_WA_data.ipynb`).